 Operational Flow Order

-9.5 Subject to sections 9.6 and 9.7, if any of the events described in section 9.1(a) to (e) occurs, First Gas may issue an OFO to a Shipper (or Shippers) at one or more Delivery Points.
+9.5 Subject to sections 9.6 and 9.7 and the Curtailment SOP, if any of the events described in section 9.1(a) to (e) occurs, First Gas may issue an OFO to a Shipper (or Shippers) at one or more Delivery Points.
 Each Shipper shall use its best endeavours to comply with that OFO in the shortest practicable time.
 First Gas will minimise the period of curtailment stipulated in an OFO to the extent practicable.
 First Gas will publish each OFO on OATIS as soon as practicable.

-9.7 First Gas will, at any Dedicated Delivery Point where it has the right to do so, issue an OFO to the Interconnected Party rather than to the Shipper(s) using that point.
+9.7 First Gas will, at any Dedicated Delivery Point where it has the right to do so, subject to the Curtailment SOP issue an OFO to the Interconnected Party rather than to the Shipper(s) using that point.
 First Gas will publish that OFO on OATIS as soon as practicable.